Bitcoin Logo

 Who owns the Bitcoin logo?

 The Bitcoin logo belongs only to the payment system of the same name.
 Its actual owner is considered to be Satoshi Nakamoto – the creator of the cryptocurrency.
-But since he designed the logo for everyone, it has no real owner.
+However, since he designed the logo for everyone, it has no real owner.
 It, too, is “decentralized” and is used both for the website and to denote the currency.

 Who designed the Bitcoin logo?